simde-utc/portail/documentation/backend/traits/controller-v1/HasArticles.md

 **Request**: See Laravel HTTP requests : [https://laravel.com/docs/5.8/requests](https://laravel.com/docs/5.8/requests)

 **User**: An instance of the User Model.
-See [portail/dev/models/User.md](User Model documentation) for more information.
+See [User Model documentation](portail/dev/backend/models/User.md) for more information.

 **Article Id**: Explicit.

-**Verb**: You can add a verb from the [portail/dev/backend/oauth.md#verb-definition](verb list) check if the autenticated user is authorized to update/delete/get the given article.
+**Verb**: You can add a verb from the [verb list](portail/dev/backend/oauth#verb-definition) check if the autenticated user is authorized to update/delete/get the given article.

 ### Return value